Skip to main content

 kms-key-idKMS key ID for SSE-KMS encryptionNo

-Run the following command to create a snapshot and store it in an S3-compatible bucket, such as AWS S3 or MinIO:
+Run the following command to create a snapshot and store it in an S3 bucket:

 Pass S3 credentials directly in the URL to create a snapshot